 The X-ray Imaging and Spectroscopy Mission (XRISM) is a JAXA/NASA collaborative mission, with ESA participation.
 The objective of the mission is to investigate celestial X-ray objects in the Universe with high-throughput imaging and high-resolution spectroscopy.
-XRISM is expected to launch in 2021 (TBR) on a JAXA H-2A rocket.
+XRISM is expected to launch in early 2022 (TBR) on a JAXA H-2A rocket.

 The XRISM payload consists of two instruments:

 - Resolve, a soft X-ray spectrometer, which combines a lightweight X-Ray Mirror Assembly paired with an X-ray calorimeter spectrometer, and provides non-dispersive 5-7 eV energy resolution in the 0.3-12 keV bandpass with a field of view of about 3 arcmin.